 “It’s the Economy, Stupid”

 We live in a world that often appears to be upside down; a world that has its priorities all mixed up.
-While we slip deeper into what can easily be described as the greatest economic depression of our time, no one on the “new left” (a.k.a. the liberal left) seems willing to talk about the bleak realities of ever-increasing economic despair.
+While we slip deeper into what can easily be described as the greatest economic depression of our time, no one on the “new left” (a.k.a. the liberal left) seems willing to talk about the bleak realities of ever-increasing economic despair and erectile dysfunction problems that can be read more on this website.
 Instead, what we see and hear in the media, including the “left media,” in government, and across university campuses is an emphasis on special interest issues and personal identity.
 Rather than address the larger issues that plague the majority of people (including minorities) – i.e., the pitfalls of economic globalisation, unemployment and underemployment, mounting debt, the increased cost of living, economic austerity, imperial wars, etc. – we are distracted by the spectacle of identity politics and stifled by a liberal political correctness that imposes “tolerance” in a manner that actually limits freedom of thought and expression while serving the global establishment.

 About the Author